Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Experiments

 \subsection{Experiments details}

 \textbf{Dataset.} For our study, we focus on computer vision (CV) applications as our testbed.
-Therefore, we employ ImageNet-21K~\citep{ridnik_imagenet-21k_2021} as the pre-training dataset, which is a primary dataset for pre-training models in CV.
-Then we select two datasets for the downstream tasks that have \textit{increasing degrees of domain gap} compared to ImageNet-21k: CIFAR-100~\citep{krizhevsky_learning_2012} and PCam~\citep{veeling_rotation_2018}.
-CIFAR-100 contains 50,000 training samples and 10,000 testing samples for 100 classes of nature objects (e.g., sunflowers, buses), which has a small domain gap with ImangeNet-21K.
-PCam is a medical dataset containing 32,768 colored images extracted from histopathologic scans of lymph node sections, which has a much larger domain gap.
-Each image is annotated with a binary label indicating the presence of metastatic tissue.
-We sample 20,000 images from the original train set for training and use the entire test set for evaluation.
+Specifically, we investigate the performance of each method on the \textit{Image} and \textit{Video} domains with image classification and action recognition tasks.
+For the image classification, we employ \textbf{ImageNet-21K}~\cite{ridnik_imagenet-21k_2021} as the pre-training dataset.
+Then we select three datasets for the downstream tasks that have \textit{increasing degrees of domain gap} compared to ImageNet-21k, and we visualize and quantify the domain gap in Section~\ref{section:domain}: \QS{Resisc45~\cite{cheng2017remote}, } CIFAR-100~\cite{krizhevsky_learning_2012} and PCam~\cite{veeling_rotation_2018}.
+For video domain analysis, we take video action recognition task for evaluation. we employ \textbf{Kinetics-400}~\cite{kay2017kinetics} as the pre-training dataset and select three datasets with varying degrees of domain gap as compared to Kinetics-400: UCF101~\cite{soomro2012ucf101}, HMDB51~\cite{kuehne2011hmdb} and UCF-CRIME~\cite{sultani2018real}.

 \textbf{Experimental Setting.} Our default experimental setting is to split the dataset across $N=64$ clients and sample $M=8$ clients each round.
 The global aggregation will be performed after $E=10$ local epochs.
 A total of $T=50$ rounds of communication will be performed.
-To simulate heterogeneous data, we partition samples in each class to all clients following a Dirichlet distribution, as common in the literature \citep{mendieta_local_2022, acar2021federated, li_model-contrastive_2021}, with $\alpha=0.1$ for CIFAR-100 and $\alpha=0.5$ for PCam based on the class number.
+To simulate heterogeneous data, we partition samples in each class to all clients following a Dirichlet distribution, as common in the literature \cite{mendieta_local_2022, acar2021federated, li_model-contrastive_2021}, with $\alpha=0.1$ for CIFAR-100 \QS{and Resisc45} and $\alpha=0.5$ for PCam based on the class number.
 Any modifications to this setting in subsequent experiments will be clearly noted.

+For each action recognition experiment, the data is split across $N=32$ clients and sample $M=4$ clients each round with constant $\alpha=0.1$ across all three video datasets.